fernandakagami/crypto_wallet/README.md

 ## 💻 Project

-This is a Crypo Wallet, um app to register cripto coins.
+This is a Crypo Wallet, an app to register cripto coins.

 ## :memo: License